aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It is a good day to have a good day.
+> 🥠 Ask your mom instead of a cookie.

-Last update: Sun Mar 23 05:08:37 2025
+Last update: Mon Mar 24 05:09:48 2025

 ### Let's play! 🎮